kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 # Introduction

-"In 2017, 83 percent of all beer was domestically produced, and 17 percent was imported from more than 100 different countries around the world.
-Based on beer shipment data and U.S. Census population statistics, U.S. consumers 21 years and older consumed 26.9 gallons of beer and cider per person during 2017."
-(Source: https://www.nbwa.org/resources/industry-fast-facts)
+> In 2017, 83 percent of all beer was domestically produced, and 17 percent was imported from more than 100 different countries around the world.
+> Based on beer shipment data and U.S. Census population statistics, U.S. consumers 21 years and older consumed 26.9 gallons of beer and cider per person during 2017. <cite>-- [National Beer Wholesalers Association](https://www.nbwa.org/resources/industry-fast-facts)</cite>

 Consumers have many options on the choice of beer they drink today.
 The beer industry is saturated with regards to production and consumption over the past 10 years.
 To ward off competition, and to earn a position in the market, it is imperative that brewing companies come up with new strategies.
 However, large breweries still have the majority market share.

 This study will help one of our clients on a marketing campaign.
-This analysis will determine certain important questions on the Beer and Breweries information for a calculated and appropriate decision.
-The analysis will also include alcoholic content and IBU (international bitterness unit) to position the product against competition from other beer manufacturers, including the craft beer industry.
-Enough sample data is available to conduct the study/analysis.
+This analysis will determine important questions regarding beer and breweries information for a calculated and appropriate decision.
+The analysis will also include alcoholic content and bitterness measurements to position the product against competition from other beer manufacturers, including the craft beer industry.
+Sufficient sample data is available to conduct the study.

 # Background

-Our client Anheuser Busch is one of the top beer producers with the following vitals to boast.
+Our client Anheuser-Busch is one of the top beer producers in the world with the following vitals to boast.
-Head quartered in St Louis MO, the company brews more than 100 brands of beers with flag ship brands Budweiser and Budlight.
+Head quartered in St. Louis MO, the company brews more than 100 brands of beers with flagship brands Budweiser and Bud Light.
 The company also owns 23 breweries and has several craft partners to its credit.
-The company's revenue stands at 14 Billion dollars per year.
+The company's revenue stands at over 40 billion dollars per year.
 Currently the company is eager to introduce a new beer with optimum alcoholic content (ABV) and international bitterness units (IBU), so that they can compete with other breweries and position itself in the market with regards to pricing.

 # Analysis

+Our client has requested answers to seven questions, which we will answer in turn.
 To aid in our analysis, our client provided us with two highly relevant datasets.
-One dataset contains a list of 2410 craft beers brewed in the U.S., while the other contains information on 558 competing U.S. breweries.
-As we are using the programming language R to perform our analysis, we first have to load these datasets into R. In order to show some good analysis, we had cleaned up the data to show information where the data is available.
+One dataset contains a list of 2410 craft beers brewed in the United States, while the other contains information on 558 competing U.S. breweries.